 Jerin’s cautious interruption snapped her out of her thoughts.
 He wore a troubled expression when she looked at him.

 “No, no, I was just thinking about the situation.”
 Out of concern for him, she asked the same question.
 “Jerin, if you feel that you’ve made a mistake, if you’ve had a change of heart now that...”

 “I have not,” he asserted firmly.

 She smiled her gratitude.
-“But if that were ever the case, I would go back to Harrowbeth for you.”
+“But if that was the case, I would go back to Harrowbeth for you.”

 “And abandon Derian?”